 HOW TO include more beets into our diet?

-- Take smoothies, juices, salads, put them grated in waffles, in cakes, in pancakes.
+- Take smoothies, juices, and salads, and put them grated in waffles, cakes, and pancakes.

-- Find the beet powder to put in smoothies or add it to your flour mixes or even desserts.
-It’s really worth it.
+- Find the beet powder to put in smoothies or add it to your flour mixes or desserts.
+It’s worth it.

 Other recipes that you may like:

-Here is the recipe for this Mexican beet salad or Christmas beet salad or beet and orange salad … the name doesn’t matter; the important thing is how delicious and easy it is.
-When you do it, take a photo of it and put it on Instagram or FB so that we can all see how incredible it was.
+Here is the recipe for this Mexican Christmas food, aka the perfect beet salad, or beet and orange salad.
+The name doesn’t matter; the important thing is how delicious and easy it is.
+When you do it, take a photo of it and put it on Instagram or FB so we can see how incredible it was.

-It would also be incredible to give it 5 stars and/or tell me how it went in the comments section; if you have questions or ideas, write them in there too.
+It would also be incredible to give it five stars and tell me how it went in the comments section; if you have questions or ideas, write them in there too.

 Mexican Beet and orange salad